 The Financial Accounting Standards Board ("FASB") has a current project that proposes to establish a common leasing standard and to change lease accounting so that all lease obligations and the related right-to-use are reported on private sector balance sheets.
 Consequently, all leases would be considered debt.
 The proposed changes could increase the amount of tax - supported debt subject to CDAC review by requiring the State's operating leases be classified as capital leases (debt).
-The State's 2013 Comprehensive Annual Financial Report ("CAFR") indicates that the State's governmental funds pay for various office spaces that are accounted for as operating leases.
-These rent expenditures for the fiscal year 2013 totaled approximately \$66.5 million.
+The State's 2014 Comprehensive Annual Financial Report ("CAFR") indicates that the State's governmental funds pay for various office spaces that are accounted for as operating leases.
+These rent expenditures for the fiscal year 2014 totaled approximately \$67 million.

 According to its website, FASB published an exposure draft in May 2013 and conducted outreach to investors and analysts from May 2013 through September 2013.
-A second exposure draft was released and FASB is currently re-deliberating the draft based on comments received.
+A second exposure draft was released and FASB is re-deliberating based on comments received.
+The final Standard is expected to be released in the 4th Quarter of 2016.
 The State's financial statements conform to Governmental Accounting Standards Board ("GASB") which has added a similar lease accounting project to their research agenda but does not expect to complete their research until the FASB's proposed standards become more certain.
 More information and updates can be found on GASB's website, www.gasb.org.